luised94/my_config/README.md

 ln -s ~/my_config/nvim ~/.config/nvim
 ```
 Use git status to check that the files within the nvim directory are now part of the my_config directory.
 When first cloned, the nvim directory is treated as a submodule.
 This could be useful for some.

+Run checkhealth to see errors for any plugins and run :Lazy and U to update plugins.

 ## Alternative vimrc file
 I also have a vimrc file with a pretty minimal set of options enabled that I can use in my institution's linux cluster since I dont want to mess around with installing a lot of files to be able to use my neovim configuration there.